briemadu/evalNLP/index.md

 | :computer:| [Moodle page, course EvalNLP id 25477](<https://moodle2.uni-potsdam.de/course/view.php?id=25477>) |
 | :e-mail:  |  madureiralasota at uni-potsdam dot de |

+:warning: The information here may still be changed or updated until Nov 2 without notice.
+After that, any modification will be discussed/announced in the Moodle forum.

 ## Description
 Baseline, F1 Score, black box, ablation, diagnostic, extrinsic/intrinsic, performance, annotation, metrics, human-based, test suite...
 Terms like these constantly show up in NLP papers, books and codes.
 What do they have in common?
 They are related to the evaluation process of systems.
 An adequate and fair evaluation is an essential step when building, analyzing and comparing model or algorithms.
 In this course, we will cover the main aspects of current Machine Learning evaluation methods and how the NLP community has been adapting them to the specific needs of different NLP tasks.